ballerina-platform/ballerina-dev-website/learn/getting-started/getting-started-with-ballerina.md

 ## Saying `Hello, World!`

-1. Open the project directory in your text editor.
-2. If you are using VS Code, run `code .` inside the `greeter` directory.
-3. Open the `main.bal` to see the generated source below.
+You can open the project directory in your text editor.
+If you are using VSCode, run `code .` inside the `greeter` directory.
+Then, open `main.bal` to see the generated source.

     ```ballerina
     import ballerina/io;